the-collab-lab/take-home-assignment/README.md

 Please fork this repo, complete the assignment, and once you are finished, send a link to your repo to the Collab Lab mentor that will be conducting your technical interview.

 ---

+## How-to

+1. Clone your fork of this repo to your local machine: `git clone <url of repo>`
+2. In the project directory, run `npm install && npm start`
+3. Open the project at [localhost:3000](http://localhost:3000)

+---